-We are pleased to advise the transparent public consultation process for new or updated ATAP material.
+ATAP has a transparent public consultation process for new or updated material.
 The process consists of:

-- Interested parties being advised via email when the release of new or revised material is available for review and comment at: https://atap.gov.au/public-consultations/index.aspx
+- Interested parties are advised via email when the release of new or revised material is available for review and comment on the public consultation page.

-- Interested parties will have four weeks to comment, and should email comments to ATAP@infrastructure.gov.au
+- Interested parties have four weeks to comment, and should email comments to ATAP@infrastructure.gov.au

-- All feedback will be considered in finalising the material for the next formal approved update of the ATAP Guidelines.
+- All feedback is considered in finalising the material for the next formal approved update of the ATAP Guidelines.